JsBergbau/MiTemperature2/README.md

 Normal (active connection) device support: LYWSD03MMC

-Qingping format advertisements are supported so it's possible this script also support advertisements sent by other types of Qingping CGG* devices but this is not tested.
+Qingping format advertisements are supported so it's possible this script also supports advertisements sent by other types of Qingping CGG* devices but this is not tested.
 CGG1-M (Mijia version) devices can also run custom ATC firmware by pvvx.
 Then they behave exactly the same as LYWSD03MMCs running custom firmware.
 Qingping sensors only send Qingping format advertisements when running the original Qingping firmware.

 ## Prequisites / Requirements